 Forget those original 57 varieties.
 H. J. Heinz now has thousands of products.
 One of the world's largest food companies, Heinz makes ketchup and other condiments, soups, sauces, frozen foods, beans, pasta meals, infant food, and other processed food products.
 Its flagship product is ketchup, of course, and the company dominates the US ketchup market.
 Heinz's customers include food retailers, the foodservice industry, and the US military.
 Its leading brands include its namesake ketchup, Lea & Perrins Worcestershire sauce, Classico pasta sauces, Ore-Ida frozen potatoes, and its Boston Market, T.G.I.
 Friday's, and Weight Watchers frozen foods.
-Heinz was acquired by Berkshire Hathaway and 3G Capital in 2013.
+Heinz agreed to merge with food giant Kraft in 2015.

 Change in Company Type